Select Department

 2. Navigate to File > Export > Export as MP3/WAV/OGG

-3. From there, choose your desired settings and filename then press export.
+3. From there, choose your desired settings and file name, then press export.
 When it comes to quality, and especially if you’re hosting on your own server, using the Standard setting will often be good enough quality, while keeping your file size low.
 However, if your podcast is music-heavy, you might want to move up to the Extreme or Insane settings, depending on your resources.

 Hosting

-By now, you will have hopefully got your podcasts first episode recorded and saved, where to next?
-How do you get your podcast on Spotify and Apple Podcasts?
 It’s now time to consider podcast hosting!
 Essentially, in order to distribute your podcast on platforms such as Spotify, your MP3 file must be hosted somewhere on the internet.

 Keyboard Shortcuts

 One way that’s sure to speed up your recording workflow is to make use of all the convenient keyboard shortcuts that Audacity has to offer.
-So we’ve listed some of the most useful below for your convenience!
+So, we’ve listed some of the most useful below for your convenience!

-Start Playback: Space Bar
+• Start Playback: Space Bar

-Stop Playback: Space Bar
+• Stop Playback: Space Bar

-Listen to a selection: Space Bar
+• Listen to a selection: Space Bar

-Play audio up until selection: B
+• Play audio up until selection:

-Record: R
+• Record:

-Append Record (Add recording onto the end of current audio track) Shift+R
+• Append Record (Add recording onto the end of current audio track) Shift+R

-Pause: P
+• Pause:

-Move playback cursor in 1 second increments: Left and Right arrow keys
+• Move playback cursor in 1 second increments: Left and Right arrow keys

-Move playback cursor in 15-second increments: Shift + Left/Right arrow keys
+• Move playback cursor in 15-second increments: Shift + Left/Right arrow keys

-Preview a cut (Play 1 second before and after selection:
+• Loop Play: Shift + Space Preview a cut (Play 1 second before and after selection)

 Related Products